 Q. What types of intellectual property protections exist?

-The United States Patent and Trademark Office is the enforcement body regulating most intellectual property in terms of granting applications.
+The USPTO is the enforcement body regulating most intellectual property in terms of granting applications.
 The federal and state court system allows for plaintiffs to protect their proprietary information from infringers.

 Q. Is all intellectual property worth protecting?

-A. Intellectual property, much like a business' goodwill, are the central reason why people hire you as opposed to a competitor.
+A: Intellectual property, much like a business's goodwill, can be a central reason why people hire you as opposed to a competitor.
 Aggressive protection, along with enforcement of infringement, allows a business to protect their hard work and effort.

 Q. Do you need to protect your intellectual property if you have a non-disclosure agreement with those you work with?

-A. Absolutely!
-An NDA merely requires confidentiality.
+A: Absolutely!
+A nondisclosure agreement merely requires confidentiality.
 IP protection provides lasting confidence.